thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 ### Realm Public Key Hash Algorithm ID
 {: #sec-realm-public-key-hash-algo-id-claim}

-The Realm public key hash algorithm identifier claim identifies the algorithm used hash the value of the Realm Public Key claim {{sec-realm-public-key-claim}}
+The Realm public key hash algorithm identifier claim identifies the algorithm used to hash the value of the Realm Public Key claim {{sec-realm-public-key-claim}}
 such that it can be presented as a Challenge for the bound CCA Platform token
 {{sec-token-binding}}.